 12th Annual Celebration of Film

-The iconic Catalina Film Festival announced their 12th annual celebration of film and returns to the mainland in Long Beach at the Scottish Rite Cultural Center on Wednesday – Thursday Sept.
-21-22.
-After, the film festival sets sail to its origin at Catalina Island for a destination weekend of film screenings, parties and red carpet premieres at the historic Avalon Casino, Friday – Sunday, Sept.
-23-25.
+The iconic Catalina Film Festival announced their 12th annual celebration of film and returns to the mainland in Long Beach at the Scottish Rite Cultural Center on Wednesday through Thursday, September 21-22.
+After, the film festival sets sail to its origin at Catalina Island for a destination weekend of film screenings, parties and red carpet premieres at the historic Avalon Casino, Friday – Sunday, September 23-25.

-A year marked with so much growth and potential, this year’s film festival comes back stronger than ever hosting master classes, showcasing horror shorts with Wes Anderson’s Wicked Wednesdays, dissecting Thursday Social Films, and a variety of red carpet events.
-To understand the importance of this years event, we spoke to Ron Truppa, a person of many talents and most importantly the founder of the Catalina Film Festival, who gave us quite an insight of the film festivals 12 year long journey.
+A year marked with so much growth and potential, this year’s film festival comes back stronger than ever hosting master classes, showcasing horror shorts with Wes Anderson’s Wicked Wednesdays, studying Thursday Social Films, and a variety of fun red carpet events.
+To understand the importance of this years film festival, we spoke to Ron Truppa, a person of many talents and most importantly the founder of the Catalina Film Festival, who gave us quite an insight of the film festivals 12 year long journey.

 “Well, I came from Rhode Island and l was really immersed in the entertainment way of life.
 Being Italian, I was raised with this Italian heritage and surrounded by the love of Italian culture in films.
 So movies like Rocky, The Godfather, those were heavily imbued in the way I fell in love with film.
 In fact, when the movie Rocky III came out, I was only 9 years old at that time, Sylvester Stallone and his crew were looking for a role of Rock’s son.
 I submitted to play for the role and I took my shirt off in front of a Rocky poster, but of course, he eventually gives it to his real son!